 Early Chinese Thought: Read More [+]

 Rules & Requirements

 Prerequisites: At least one year of Classical Chinese

 Repeat rules: Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

 Additional Details

 Subject/Course Level: Chinese/Graduate

-Grading: The grading option will be decided by the instructor when the class is offered.
+Grading: The grading option will be decided by the instructor when the

+class is offered.

 Early Chinese Thought: Read Less [-]

 CHINESE C223 Readings in Chinese Buddhist Texts 2 or 4 Units

-Offered through: East Asian Languages and Cultures Terms offered: Spring 2020, Fall 2019, Spring 2019
+Terms offered: Fall 2020, Spring 2020, Fall 2019

 This seminar is an intensive introduction to various genres of Buddhist literature in classical Chinese, including translations of Sanskrit and Central Asian scriptures.
 Chinese commentaries, philosophical treatises, hagiographies, and sectarian works.
 It is intended for graduate students who already have some facility in classical Chinese.
 It will also serve as a tools and methods course, covering the basic reference works and secondary scholarship in the field of East Asian Buddhism.
 The content of the course will be adjusted from semester to semester to best accommodate the needs and interests of students.

 Readings in Chinese Buddhist Texts: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Repeat rules: Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

 Additional Details

 Subject/Course Level: Chinese/Graduate

 Grading: Letter grade.

-Also listed as: BUDDSTD C223 Readings in Chinese Buddhist Texts: Read Less [-] CHINESE 230 Seminar in Chinese Literary History 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Fall 2015, Spring 2011, Spring 2008 Readings in major genres and authors of Chinese literature, with attention to relevant "nonliterary" (philosophical, scholarly, historiographical, etc.) sources where useful; period and thematic focus varies from semester to semester.
+Also listed as: BUDDSTD C223 Readings in Chinese Buddhist Texts: Read Less [-] CHINESE 230 Seminar in Chinese Literary History 2 or 4 Units Terms offered: Fall 2015, Spring 2011, Spring 2008 Readings in major genres and authors of Chinese literature, with attention to relevant "nonliterary" (philosophical, scholarly, historiographical, etc.) sources where useful; period and thematic focus varies from semester to semester.